Taylor-Ampatiellos/magnetite/README.md

 I apologize in advance for any confusing commit messages, unnecessary content, or un-commented code you come across — both the team I was working with at the time and myself were fairly inexperienced when we first started this project.
 I am working to organize and annotate all of the files in this repository in such a way that outside eyes can understand everything much more clearly.

 If you are interested in trying out what has been created thus far, the most recent playable builds can be found in the Builds folder!
+Note that current builds may be a few updates behind from current changes.